COVID-19 updates for adult social care and health providers

 Adults with learning disabilities and autistic adults

-Supporting adults with learning disabilities and autistic adults guidance has been published for care workers and personal assistants.
+Supporting adults with learning disabilities and autistic adults: government guidance for care workers and personal assistants.

-Easy read COVID-19 guides are available for use by your services.
-They include the latest government rules, advice for people clinically extremely vulnerable to coronavirus, and how to keep well and look after your mental health.
-These easy read guides help people with learning disabilities to understand the support available.
+Easy read COVID-19 guides are available which include the latest government rules, how to keep well and look after your mental health.

 Dementia care and COVID-19